Last Remaining Seats FAQs

 We do not provide ticket refunds or exchanges.
 If you attend a screening and have an extra ticket, we would gladly welcome you returning it to the Conservancy for resale.
 If you buy a ticket but don't attend the screening, we will gratefully accept your purchase as a donation.

-For downtown screenings, parking is available at various rates in surface lots on or near Broadway ($5-15); there's also a limited amount of metered street parking.
+Parking is available at various rates in surface lots near theatres; there's also a limited amount of metered street parking.

-We encourage you to use public transportation.
+Yes, we encourage you to use public transportation to Last Remaining Seats screenings.
 The Broadway theatres are conveniently located near the Pershing Square Metro station at Fifth and Hill Streets and the 7th Steet Metro station.
-For details on how to take the Metro Rail to Last Remaining Seats, visit metro.net or call 323.GO.METRO (323.466.3876).
+For details on how to take the Metro Rail or busses to Last Remaining Seats, visit metro.net.

 Yes, all performances are general seating, except for a limited number of seats reserved for Last Remaining Seats sponsors and for Los Angeles Conservancy Cornerstone members (Granite levels and above).
 For more information, please contact our Development Office at (213) 430-4204.